On the balanced truncation error bound and sign parameters from arrowhead realizations: Conclusion

 \section{Conclusion}

 We have shown that the balanced truncation error bound~\eqref{eq:bound} holds with equality for SISO systems satisfying the sign consistency condition~\eqref{eq:s2}, providing an explicit formula for the approximation error in terms of the system's Hankel singular values.
 This analysis generalizes an earlier result for state-space symmetric systems.
-We additionally proved an explicit formula for the sign parameters corresponding to a system's Hankel singular values in terms of the entries of a system's arrowhead realization.
+We additionally proved that the sign parameters corresponding to a system's Hankel singular values are determined by the generalized state-space symmetry property~\eqref{eq:gen_symm} of the system.
 We showed how this result can be strengthened for a special class of arrowhead systems, illustrated by a model of coherent generators in power systems.
 From these results, one can verify whether the sign consistency condition~\eqref{eq:s2} in Theorem~\ref{thm:main} holds, and thus whether or not the corresponding order-$r$ balanced truncation approximation achieves the $\mathcal{H}_\infty$ error bound~\eqref{eq:bound}.